Jayanth2209/AI-for-Robotics/Kalman Filters - Lesson 2/Kalman Filters.md

 The Kalman filter obtains the location data of a certain moving point(or object) and estimates the future locations and velocities of that point based on this acquired data.
 In MCL, the probability can be visualized as a histogram with space chopped up into discrete grids.
 In Kalman filters, this distrubution is a Gaussian Distribution, which is continuous over space.
 The area under this Gaussian, (obviously) sums up to 1.
 The 1D Gaussian is characterized by two parameters - the mean(μ) and the width of the Gaussian, also called as the variance(σ²).
+Variance is the measure of uncertainity.
+More is the variance, the more uncertain we are about the actual state.